Rich countries may have met $100 bln climate goal last year: OECD

 The goal is politically symbolic and failure to meet it has stoked mistrust in past climate talks, hampering other deals to tackle climate change as poorer nations argue the world's economic powers are leaving them in the lurch.

-The data come two weeks ahead of the United Nations' COP28 climate summit, which starts in Dubai on November 30.
+The data comes two weeks ahead of the United Nations' COP28 climate summit, which starts in Dubai on November 30.

 Finance is a sore point in UN climate talks, as developing economies say they cannot adapt to extreme weather or invest in cleaner energy without more support from the rich nations whose historical fossil fuel burning caused climate change.